chandangeek/Connexo_Code/copl/com.elster.jupiter.extjs/src/main/web/js/ext/docs/guides/command/README.md

 ## Current Directory

 In many cases, Sencha Cmd requires that you set a specific current directory.
-Or it may just need to know details about the relevant SDK.
-The appropriate SDK can be determined automatically by Sencha Cmd when it is run from a generated application folder or, for some few commands, from an extracted SDK folder.
+Or it may just need to know details about the relevant Sencha SDK.
+The SDK can be determined automatically by Sencha Cmd when it is run from a generated application folder or, for some few commands, from an extracted SDK folder.